Connect with others who understand.

 • Immunosuppressants (drugs that calm the immune system)

-Phototherapy can also be a useful psoriasis treatment because sunlight or UV light helps clear the skin.
+Phototherapy can also be a useful psoriasis treatment because sunlight or UV light can sometimes help clear the skin.
 In some cases, light treatments may be given along with medications that make the skin more sensitive to sunlight.

 Unlike pityriasis rosea, psoriasis can affect parts of the body besides the skin.
 These extra symptoms may require other treatments.
 For example, scalp psoriasis, which can cause fine scales in the hair that look like dandruff, may be treated with a medicated shampoo.
 Nail psoriasis may require aggressive topical treatments.